0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 from; but now that the profits have stopped, the Fed bails them out by buying them when no one else will.

+When the Fed goes to congress to ask for changes to Section 14, they will use the Shock Doctrine playbook: <q>the banks will fail</q>, <q>retirement funds will tank</q>, <q>companies will go out of business</q>, <q>we're in desperate times, so we need to take desparate measures</q>.
+These predictions are all true, and these outcomes will happen: but the solution they offer only addresses the symptoms, but not the root cause&mdash; the **deregulation** of the financial sector.
+Neoliberal deregulation of the financial sector over the last 40 years has encouraged banks to put money into risky bubbles that keep popping, retirement funds of regular people are directly tied into that system, even _fueling it_.
+This is wrong.
+I'm not generally opposed to these risky investments, but these of investments _must_ be separated from investment banks, and kept out of any fund designed for peoples retirements and long term savings.
+These asset types need to be drastically limited to qualified investors and speculators only.

-For the finance sector, the Fed provides **elasticity**: fungible rules around banking, investing, taxation, and bailouts when things go bad.
-For the rest of the economy, and individuals, we get **discipline**: austerity and cuts to social programs and public infrastructure, moralizing our individual failures as people, and continual indebtedness.
+As it stands, bailouts will reward the most risky investors and speculators, while passive investors, retirees, and taxpayers will end up bailing out these risk takers.
+Thus, for the finance sector, the Fed provides **elasticity**: fungible rules around banking, investing, taxation, and bailouts when things go bad.
+For the rest of the economy, and individuals, we get **discipline**: massive losses, austerity and cuts to social programs and public infrastructure, moralizing our individual failures as people, and continual indebtedness.

 This is an ideological conservatism combined with a blind faith in an economics that can never be wrong.
 As Frank Wilhoit put it <q>Conservatism consists of exactly one proposition, to wit: There must be in-groups whom the law protects but does not bind, alongside out-groups whom the law binds but does not protect</q> (See <cite>[The travesty of liberalism](http://crookedtimber.org/2018/03/21/liberals-against-progressives/#comment-729288)</cite>
 by [Frank Wilhoit](https://www.broadheath.com/) 2018).
 Only the in-group is an autonomous, rogue financial sector, and the politial interest groups they fund.